MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 * yaw (turning left or right)
 * roll (tilting left or right)

-When we move Misty’s head by position, we provide both the desired axis of movement and a value for the position of her head when the movement is complete.
+When we move Misty’s head by position, we provide a value for the position of her head along each axis of movement when the movement is complete.
 That position value ranges from `-5` to `5`, which maps to Misty’s full range of neck motion.
-Additionally, Misty can move along each axis at varying velocities, which we specify as a percentage of max speed.
+Additionally, Misty can move her head at varying velocities, which we specify as a percentage of max speed.

 For our skill, we register to receive time-of-flight (distance) events and have Misty move her head in response these events.
 We start by calling `misty.RegisterEvent()`.
-Pass in the name to designate for the event (`"FrontTOF"`), and the name of the sensor data stream to subscribe to (`"TimeOfFlight"`).
+We pass in the name we want to designate for the event (`"FrontTOF"`), and the name of the sensor data stream to subscribe to (`"TimeOfFlight"`).
 Pass in `100` for the third parameter (`debounce`) to receive data from `TimeOfFlight` events once every 100 milliseconds.

 ```JavaScript
 misty.RegisterEvent("FrontTOF", "TimeOfFlight", 100);